 I know in my heart, I will never be without this wonderful breed of dog in my life.
 The loyalty, love and pure joy they will bring to anyone who owns one far outweighs the risks as long as you do your homework and adopt from a reputable breeder.

-www.ColleyCollies.com has had an internet presence since 2007, we meet so many fascinating and wonderful people from all walks of life.
+www.ColleyCollies.com as Arkansas collie breeders has had an internet presence since 2007 with rough collie puppies for sale.
+We meet so many fascinating and wonderful people from all walks of life.
 This is one of the reasons I love sharing our pups when our pets give us the joy of having new litters.
-I found a website today, April 17, 2011 that allows for linking to a map that shows where our visitors come from and thought it would be fun to have and share.
-I hope you enjoy it as well.

 A Collie's Needs: